 Given the corridor’s importance to Tasmania’s transport network, there is a need to ensure its future efficiency and reliability.

-In 2017, the Tasmanian Government released the Burnie to Hobart Freight Corridor Strategy to guide future planning and investment along the corridor, and to ensure freight performance standards are maintained and enhanced over the long term, in line with freight demand, user needs and emerging challenges.
+In 2017, the Tasmanian Government released the Burnie to Hobart Freight Corridor Strategy to guide future planning and investment along the corridor.
+The strategy aims to ensure freight performance standards are maintained and enhanced over the long term, in line with freight demand, user needs and emerging challenges.

 The program initiative involves a range of road and rail improvements to the corridor, such as intersection upgrades or lane duplications.
-The Tasmanian Government has funded a number of the identiﬁed initiatives and is prioritising and preparing business cases for these investments, which would support the key outcomes of the Strategy.
-Those outcomes are to develop a freight corridor that:
+The Tasmanian Government has funded a number of the identiﬁed initiatives and is prioritising and preparing business cases for the remaining investments, which would support the key outcomes of the Strategy.
+Potential works on the Burnie–Hobart corridor include: